Skip to main content

 • Interpret how different environmental and socioeconomic systems impact infectious disease epidemiology

-• Critique methods of infectious disease diagnostics and detection systems
+• Critique methods of infectious disease prevention, detection, and control

 Infectious Disease Epidemiology Curriculum